cloudnativeessentials/kubernetes-troubleshooting/README.md

 #### Remediate

 In our case, the image itself is just incorrect.
-We can fix this by editing the yaml manifest, and changing the image definition to:
+We can fix this by editing the yaml manifest of the deployment, and changing the image definition to:
 - `image: quay.io/nginx/nginx-unprivileged:stable-alpine`

 Note that in most environments, this will need to be done via CICD, or the next deployment will overwrite this manifest.